-Thanks to the dedication and caring of founding and current members — many who have sacrificed family and career demands to aid their neighbors in time of need — the organization has a sturdy foundation.
+Thanks to the dedication and caring of its founding and current members — the many who have sacrificed family and career demands to aid their neighbors in distress — the organization has a sturdy foundation.

 “Service is the rent you pay for room on this earth.”

-One year later, Jay W. Ross, a borough philanthropist who made a habit of offering generous gifts, gave $40,000 to the squad to help retire the mortgage on its new home.
+One year later, Jay W. Ross — the borough’s ultimate philanthropist who made a habit of offering generous gifts — donated $40,000 to the squad to retire the mortgage on its new home.
 The building was subsequently dedicated in honor of Ross’ mother, Margaret (born in Brooklyn, she died in June 1967).

 Down through the years, squad fund-raising activities have included egg sales, ice skating races, turkey shoots, and flower sales.
 Members recall Herb Fowler for his wise training skills.
 In 2006, to encourage participation, voters approved a Length of Service Award Program (LOSAP), a rewards system for EMS volunteers.

 The Beach Road facility sustained significant damage as a result of Hurricane Sandy in October 2012.
 Thanks to a $35,000 grant from the Community Foundation of New Jersey the building was restored.

 Today, even with exorbitant equipment costs, brutal training requirements, unpredictable hours, and other attendant liabilities, borough emergency personnel remain dedicated.
 Volunteers are always welcome, just call 732-222-7665 or visit here.